 Be Flexible

 Sometimes, even the best-laid plans don’t work out.
 Maybe the lesson isn’t going as planned, or the energy in the room is off.
-Don’t be afraid to switch gears and throw in a fun activity for your middle school classroom.
-It doesn’t need to be planned in advance—sometimes the best activities come from spur-of-the-moment ideas.
+Don’t be afraid to switch gears and throw in a quick activity for your middle school classroom.
+It doesn’t need to be planned in advance—sometimes the best engaging activities for middle schoolers come from spur-of-the-moment ideas.

 Let Students Lead